HHSAPCompSci2020/capstone-project-keivna-5/FinalProject/doc/README.txt

 What are the rules?
 What is the goal?
 * There are no rules to the application, as it is an open environment to practice photography.
-The goal is to be able get a good grasp of using the different camera features and photography concepts, navigating the environment using the world tab.
+The goal is to get a good grasp of using the different camera features and photography concepts, navigating the environment using the world tab.
 Once a user is comfortable with the different features, they will be able to build up their portfolio, viewing them in the portfolio tab.

 Who would want to use your program?